TritonDataCenter/sdc-cloudapi/docs/index.md

 An object where the keys are the datacenter name, and the value is the URL endpoint of that datacenter's CloudAPI.

+Note that a `Triton-Datacenter-Name` response header was added in 9.2.0.

 **Field**       | **Type** | **Description**
 --------------- | -------- | ---------------
 $datacentername | URL      | location of the datacenter